United States: RSF supports the "COPIED Act" but calls for stronger measures to protect journalistic content

 Currently, the fair use doctrine allows any journalistic content to be used for training AI models without any permission or compensation.
 The COPIED Act, supported by several media industry players including major trade associations News/Media Alliance and the National Newspaper Association, would be a significant advancement in recognizing the rights of content owners.

 The bill obliges the National Institute of Standards and Technology (NIST) to develop guidelines and technical standards that would allow information about the origin of any text, image, audio, or video to be attached to the content.
 AI providers would only be able to use this labeled content with the explicit consent of their owners.
 This provision acknowledges media outlets’ right to set the terms, legal and financial, for the reuse of their content.
-This is a fundamental principle that RSF is currently advocating for within European Union (EU).
+This is a fundamental principle that RSF is currently advocating for within the European Union (EU).

 Insufficient transparency requirements for AI developers